beave/sagan/doc/source/configuration.rst

 ~~~~~~~~~~~~

 The ``default-port`` is used when Sagan cannot normalize the destination port from a log message.
-When that happens,  this value use used.
+When that happens,  this value is used.

 default-proto
 ~~~~~~~~~~~~~